Human Rights Internship/Externship Programs

 - monitor court proceedings for human rights violations

-- represent inmates before the Alabama parole board
+- represent incarcerated people before the Alabama parole board

 - participate in case strategy sessions